hglabplh-tech/lawrence/README.md

 ## Usage

-For the specification and reference and more see REFERENCE.md in the /doc directory of this project
+For the specification and reference and more see [In the Reference](./doc/REFERENCE.md) in the /doc directory of this project

 ## License